Citizenship (Nova Roma)

-- 3. The right to vote in elections as members of their various comitia on matters brought before the people in such manner as described in this Constitution;
+- 1. The ius suffragii, the right to vote in elections as members of their various Comitia on matters brought before the People;

-- 5. The right of provocatio; to appeal a decision of a magistrate that has a direct negative impact upon that citizen to the comitia populi tributa;
+- 5. The ius provocationis, the right of provocatio; to appeal a decision of a magistrate that has a direct negative impact upon that citizen to the Comitia Tributa;

-- 6. The right to privacy; security in one's home, person, and property; and authority over one's home, person, and property.
-Homes may not be searched, persons may not be detained, and property may not be seized, except by judicial ruling or by a special provision of law;
+- 11. The right to privacy; security in one's home, person, and property; and authority over one's home, person, and property.
+Homes may not be searched, persons may not be detained, and property may not be seized, except by judicial ruling or by a special provision of law, and;

 (From chapter II.B of the Constitution)